mojtabaOstovari/BasicProgramming-fall2020/README.md

 # TA Classes
 Classes will help you to answer weekly homeworks that have no grades.
-You can access the classes from [**here**](https://nastaraan.github.io/test2/) according to the following time scheduling:
+You can access the classes according to the following time scheduling:
 * A
 * B
+* C
+* D
+* E

 # Grading